 Tenants and landlords who know their legal position are better able to set up rental arrangements that meet their needs.
 They are also more likely to be able to work out fair solutions if problems come up.
 If the parties are unable to work out their own solution, either party can apply to the Office of Residential Tenancies (ORT) for help.
-ORT can also provide information about the rights and responsibilities of landlords and tenants, as well as approved forms, sample leases and other documents.
+ORT can also provide information about the rights and responsibilities of landlords and tenants.

 There are specific laws that deal with the rights and responsibilities of renters and landlords.

 Finding a place to rent can be time-consuming.
 However, it’s important to look for a place that fits your needs and is within your budget.

 When you and the landlord agree that you will rent a place you are entering into a rental agreement.
 Some terms can be decided between you and the landlord but the landlord cannot use the agreement to take away any of your rights as a renter.
 You and the landlord will agree on things like the amount of rent, when rent is due and the amount of the security deposit and when it needs to be paid.
 The agreement can also include rules about cleaning, repairs and a landlord's right to enter the rental unit

 There are steps you need to take if you decide you want to move out of a rented place.
 There are also circumstances when a Landlord can evict a tenant.
 It's important to understand the rules about notice, leaving property behind, and the return of security deposits.